-- Juniors – class rank in the upper 1/3 and 70th percentile of a nationally standardized exam
+- Juniors – class rank in the upper 1/3 or 70th percentile of a nationally standardized exam

-- Seniors – class rank in the upper ½ and 50th percentile for nationally standardized exam
+- Seniors – class rank in the upper ½ or 50th percentile for nationally standardized exam

 - Juniors/Seniors – provide other documentation of student’s readiness and ability to perform college-level work as determined by Century College departments